sparshsah/foggy-demo/_test/README.md

 Xcode "likes" a particular default workspace structure for iOS apps.
 And I'm not going to argue with Apple about how to work within their own ecosystem.

+And zero-th and foremost: Assertions! `assert` and related statements (for example Swift's `precondition`) are a convenient tool for enforcing preconditions, checking loop invariants, or even just unequivocally documenting your intentions.
+Plus, mainstream compilers offer an "optimized" mode that can strip out assertions for you, so you can rest assured you won't be forced to ship code that's bogged down with "too many" assertions.
+(Personal note: I don't think there's any such thing as "too many" assertions.
+But I can understand why a consumer-app developer might disagree.)